aryumin86/MediaGrabber/ParsingRulesIdentifier.Service/Readme.txt

 4. Sends message with job state (success/ failed) and/or result (rules)

 5. All sources/parsing-rules could be added and viewed via web app

+ParsingRulesIdentifier.Service saves attempts to identify parsing rules of the website to table ParsingRulesUpdates